 The Federal Communications Commission (FCC) has set the minimum standard of downloads as 25 Mbps and 3 Mbps as the standard for uploads.
 That’s a good guide to start your search for the perfect Internet speed for your home.

 Now that you have a better understanding of what the standards of speed are, it’s time to evaluate what is considered slow Internet and whether it’s still useful.

-A download speed of less than 25 Mbps is slow for most users.
-This is because with a download speed of less than 25 Mbps, users will typically experience buffering when streaming videos or movies and have difficulty connecting multiple devices.
+A download speed of fewer than 25 Mbps is slow for most users.
+This is because, with a download speed of fewer than 25 Mbps, users will typically experience buffering when streaming videos or movies and have difficulty connecting multiple devices.

-Some types of Internet connection have a tendency to act slower than others, and that is mostly due to the nature of the connection itself.
+Some types of Internet connections have a tendency to act slower than others, and that is mostly due to the nature of the connection itself.

 This type of Internet connection is considered slow because of the lack of capabilities it offers.
 With a dial-up connection, you will only be able to get up to 56 Kbps, which is barely enough to open—much less browse—a web page.
 This speed is not capable of doing much more than checking email.
 It is not fast enough to stream or download anything.

 DSL is the most common type of Internet for speeds that are lower than 25 Mbps.
 It is also one of the most affordable options, as the packages offered range in price to fit anyone’s budget.
 However, with DSL you can get faster speed, but you have the option to stay below 25 Mbps if you’re looking to be cost-efficient.